adaptlearning/adapt-contrib-languagePicker/README.md

 **Language Picker** allows the learner to switch languages while the course is in progress.
 Clicking the icon in the navigation bar reveals the Language Picker in the [Drawer](https://github.com/adaptlearning/adapt_framework/wiki/Core-modules#drawer).

-[Visit the **Course Localisation** wiki](https://github.com/adaptlearning/adapt_framework/wiki/Course-Localisation) for more information about its functionality and for explanations of key properties.
+[Visit the **Course Localisation** wiki](https://github.com/adaptlearning/adapt_framework/wiki/Course-Localisation) for more information about how to localise Adapt courses.

 <img src="https://github.com/adaptlearning/documentation/blob/master/04_wiki_assets/plug-ins/images/language-picker.gif" alt="" align="center">